MicrosoftDocs/Hololens/hololens/hololens-release-notes.md

 For an AAD configuration, users can achieve something similar to this today without this change.
 AAD joined devices configured for kiosk mode can sign in a Visitor account with a single button tap from the sign in screen.
 Once signed in to the visitor account, the device will not prompt for sign in again until the Visitor is explicitly signed out from the start menu or the device is restarted.

 ### Kiosk mode behavior changes for handling of failures
+- More secure Kiosk mode by eliminating available apps on Kiosk mode failures.

 Earlier on encountering failures in applying kiosk mode, HoloLens used to show up all applications in start menu.
 Now in Windows Holographic version 2010 in the case of failures no apps will be shown in the start menu as below:

 ![Image of what Kiosk mode now looks when it fails.](images/hololens-kiosk-failure-behavior.png )

 ### HoloLens Policies
+- Device management options specifically for HoloLens created for managing the device.

 New mixed reality policies have been created for HoloLens 2 devices on Windows Holographic version 2010.
 New controllable settings include: setting brightness, setting volume, disabling audio recording in mixed reality captures, setting when diagnostics can be collected, and AAD group membership cache.

 | New HoloLens policy                                | Description                                                                               | Notes                                                                |